Back

 Measuring the gaps

-If there is no means of control, the operational reality can be quite different from the objectives set in terms of raw material expenditure.
-Poor stock management, losses, outdated shelf life, leakage, theft, incorrect proportions during recipe production, breakage: there are many factors that increase the differences between theory and reality.
-Hence the importance of improving stock management and having access to accurate data to identify what impacts the material cost and causes food waste.
+If there are no means of control, the operational reality can be quite different from the objectives set in terms of raw materials expenditure.
+Poor stock management, losses, out-of-date best-before dates, leakage, theft, incorrect recipe proportions, breakage: there are many factors that can lead to discrepancies between the theoretical and the actual.
+That's why it's so important to improve stock management and have access to accurate data to identify what impacts food cost and causes food waste.

-Inpulse 's solution allows you to monitor in real time the actual material cost based on orders placed with suppliers and stock variations measured during inventories.
-It also automatically calculates the total theoretical material cost for the restaurant, as well as the theoretical expenses per ingredient based on sales and recipe cards.
-Differences in consumption between the theoretical and the actual are thus highlighted in no time at the level of the ingredient.
+Inpulse 's solution enables you to monitor food cost in real time, based on orders placed with suppliers and stock variations measured during inventories.
+It also automatically calculates the total theoretical food cost for the restaurant, as well as theoretical expenditure per ingredient based on sales and recipe sheets.
+Differences between theoretical and actual consumption are thus highlighted in no time at the ingredient level.

 "Before, I used to wait several weeks to get the food cost data for the previous month.
-Now, I can follow the evolution of my material cost on a daily basis.
-We manage our margins much better with Inpulse."
+Now, I can follow the evolution of my food cost on a daily basis.
+We manage our margin much better with Inpulse."
 Sébastien Medouze, Director of Operations at Gruppomimo

 Identify known and unknown markdowns